Toadstool-Stipe/stipe/legacy_change_log.md

 * Updated default text to have text-adjust set to none.

 ## 0.0.3.3
-* Updates to grid soluiton for legacy browser support
+* Updates to grid solution for legacy browser support

 ## 0.0.3.2
 * Updates to how default color extends are created in `toadstool.css`